KeithTheEE/redditPythonHelper/FAQ.md

 #### Shouldn't the bot Direct Message the OP rather than commenting?
 I thought about private messaging, but then you'll have multiple people (or bots) performing the same action without anyone being able to see.
-From the perspective of anyone on the recieving end, this could be a massive amount of spam.
+From the perspective of anyone on the receiving end, this could be a massive amount of spam.

 Beyond that (and more importantly), if the bot makes a mistake, it deserves downvotes, not to hide in obscurity.
 A comment creates ownership.
 Other redditors votes determine usefulness.
 Moderators are more easily able to step in if necessary and ban it.